4n3m4i1/iCE40-UP5k_Micro_Poly_Synth/README.md

 # iCE40-UP5k Micro Poly Synth
-A multi voice polyphonic synth that can be interfaced via many methods.
+A super teeny 4 voice polyphonic wavetable synth.
-Notably I do not have devices with MIDI interfaces available at the moment
+Generally compliant with common MIDI messages that matter.

-thus interfacing is done via a SPI interface with an RP2040.
+Sin, tri, square, saw all supported and can be applied individually to any voice.
+All MIDI notes supported.

 ## Software and Build
 HDL is intended for use (lint, build, upload) with the open source Project Icestorm